Milan Malinsky and Emiliano Trucchi, 27th January 2020

 - Do you think the coancestry matrix is biased by the missing data issue?

-– Which signal due to missingness is still present in the coancestry matrix?
+- Which signal that was visible in the missingness PCA is also present in the coancestry matrix?

 - Can you identify any hybrid individuals (hint: there are three)?

 If you are still curious this will allow you to investigate the effect of different missingness cutoffs:

 Run Stacks2fineRAD.py allowing for 70% missing data per sample.
 Check the new plots (note that all files will be overwritten!).
 Then rename Tortoises_Stacks_output.tsv.fineRADpainter.lociFilt.samples70missFilt.txt to Tortoise_70miss.data and run fineRADstructure again.
 Finally compare the two coancestry matrices.